rdegges/okta.github.io/hugo/content/blog/secure-aspnetcore-webapi-token-auth.md

 If you don't already have an account with Okta, set up your free-forever developer account at <https://developer.okta.com/signup/>.
 Once you've logged into the dashboard, click on the **Applications** menu item, then click **Add Application**.

-{% img blog/webapi-token-auth/AddApplication.png alt:"Add Application Screen" width:"800" %}{: .center-image }
+{% image blog/webapi-token-auth/AddApplication.png alt:"Add Application Screen" width:"800" %}{: .center-image }

 From the Create New Application screen choose **Service**, and click **Next**.

-{% img blog/webapi-token-auth/CreateServiceScreen.png alt:"Create Service Screen" width:"800" %}{: .center-image }
+{% image blog/webapi-token-auth/CreateServiceScreen.png alt:"Create Service Screen" width:"800" %}{: .center-image }

 Name the application "API Sample App", and click **Done**.

-{% img blog/webapi-token-auth/NameServiceScreen.png alt:"Name Service Screen" width:"800" %}{: .center-image }
+{% image blog/webapi-token-auth/NameServiceScreen.png alt:"Name Service Screen" width:"800" %}{: .center-image }

 On the API Sample App's general settings, you will see the Client Credentials box with the client ID and client secret in it.
 You will use these to authenticate a client wishing to call your API.

-{% img blog/webapi-token-auth/ApplicationGeneralSettings.png alt:"General Settings Screen" width:"800" %}{: .center-image }
+{% image blog/webapi-token-auth/ApplicationGeneralSettings.png alt:"General Settings Screen" width:"800" %}{: .center-image }

 >For each client that you’ll want to have access to the API, you’ll need to create an Okta application for it, and give it the Client ID and Client Secret.